By: Jennifer Bartlett

 The apostle Paul wrote to the believers in Corinth about these very events, with an admonition to learn from them:

 They (the Israelites) were drinking from a spiritual rock which followed them; and the rock was Christ.
 Nevertheless, with most of them God was not well-pleased; for they were laid low in the wilderness.
 Now these things happened as examples for us, so that we would not crave evil things as they also craved.
 (1 Co 10:4–6)

 It certainly was not wrong for the Israelites to want water at Rephidim.
 Their attitude was the problem.
 They wanted God to prove Himself to them, even though He had already shown them amazing miracles in Egypt and through the Red Sea.
 He gave them what they asked for, but they got more than they bargained for!
 Amalekites for centuries to come!

-However, the greatest lesson we can learn from these events is that God saved His people with water from a rock, and through an intercessor with outstretched hands (with a man on either side of him): object lessons to show His people the Living Water from Christ the Rock, whose body was broken for us, and whose outstretched arms on the cross demonstrated the greatest love anyone could ever know.
+However, the greatest lesson we can learn from these events is that God saved His people with water from a rock, and through an intercessor with outstretched hands (with a man on either side of him, just as Aaron and Hur stood on either side of Moses’ outstretched arms): object lessons to show His people the Living Water from Christ the Rock, whose body was broken for us, and whose outstretched arms on the cross demonstrated the greatest love anyone could ever know.

 Can you imagine yourself standing before the massive Split Rock at Horeb?
 We are blessed to offer tours of this majestic location that has been relatively untouched for thousands of years!
 View our upcoming Saudi Arabia tours and choose the adventure that’s just right for you!